microsoft/DacFx/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- To obtain your SqlPackage version, use sqlpackage.exe /Version -->

 - SqlPackage or DacFx Version:
-- .NET Core or Windows .NET Framework:
+- .NET Framework (Windows-only) or .NET Core:
 - Environment (local platform and source/target platforms):

 **Steps to Reproduce:**